Three Little Chickpeas

 Jump to Recipe·Print Recipe

-This vegan lentil shepherd’s pie is a warm, hearty, and comforting winter dish.
-Soft and creamy mashed potatoes on top of intensely flavored mushrooms and lentils to warm those bellies.
+This mushroom lentil shepherd's pie is a warm, hearty, and comforting vegan dinner idea.
+Soft and creamy mashed potatoes top flavorful, hearty mushrooms and lentils for a healthy and satisfying meal.

-My plant-based version uses brown lentils and mushrooms cooked with garlic, thyme, and rosemary to give the casserole a meaty texture.
-The tamari gives it that underlying umami flavor and then finishes with slightly sweet and tangy balsamic vinegar.
+Typically, shepherd's pie uses ground lamb, while cottage pie uses ground beef.
+In our vegan version, we combine brown lentils with mushrooms cooked with garlic, thyme, and rosemary to give the casserole a meaty texture.
+The tamari adds a rich umami flavor, finishing with a slightly sweet and tangy balsamic vinegar.

 Jump to: